+Due to different structures and sizes in each UE category, possible microphone design (placement, distance between microphones) will be different.
+Such different microphone designs will be discussed in clause 7.

 5 Microphones used in audio capture

 5.1 Introduction

 The function of microphone is to convert sound pressure signal to analog electrical signal in circuit.